renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 {% endhighlight %}

-This kind of "dummy" implementation (it is called dummy because it does not really implement the behavior, notice how `shuffle` does not really shuffle the pack, and `dealHand` just returns the same hand every time)is useful for developing large systems gradually so you don't need to implement the whole system before you can even run anything.
+This kind of "dummy" implementation (it is called dummy because it does not really implement the behavior, notice how `shuffle` does not really shuffle the pack, and `dealHand` just returns the same hand every time) is useful for developing large systems gradually so you don't need to implement the whole system before you can even run anything.

-Ceylon has a nice short notation for writing `actual` methods with expression (using `=>`): you can just omit everything before the name of the method, so the above definition could be written more concisely as:
+Ceylon has a nice short notation for writing `actual` methods with a single expression (using `=>`): you can just omit everything before the name of the method, so the above definition could be written more concisely as:

 {% highlight ceylon %}
 class DummyDealer() satisfies Dealer {